objeck/objeck-lang/README.md

 * v2024.2.1
   * Enhanced incremental JSON parsing
     * Line buffering for files and sockets
+  * Add an optional 'within' keyword for use in 'each' loops; an alternative to ':='
+  * Added support for response files #545
 * v2024.2.0
   * ~~Incremental JSON parser~~
     * Improved parsing performance for large JSON documents